elm-city-craftworks/core-skills/CODE_OF_CONDUCT.md

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a mentor or instructor immediately.
-You have been provided with our contact infomation at the start of the course.
+Our contact information was provided at the start of your course.

 Practicing Ruby's organizers will be happy to help participants contact law enforcement, or otherwise assist those experiencing harassment to